Lily785/se_project_coffeeshop/README.md

 ## Plan on improving the project

 My plan for this project is for it to be as clean and crisp as I can make it, with as little errors as possible.
--if allowed I could improve it by possibly adding some personal touches.
+If allowed I could improve it by possibly adding some personal touches.
--Personally, I think it would be cool for the header title to have an animation, like maybe slide in when first opening the webpage.
+Personally, I think it would be cool for the header title to have an animation, like maybe slide in when first opening the webpage.